danbev/learning-iot/README.md

 ### Current
 Is the flow of free electrons.

-### Concuctors
+### Conductors
 Take a conductor like a coppar wire which is good at allowing a current to flow through it.
-Now, coppar is made up on coppar atoms which like all atoms contain protons, neutrons, and electrons:
+Now, coppar is made up of coppar atoms which like all atoms contain protons, neutrons, and electrons:
 ```
 Cu